NIDIS Upper Colorado River

 - Northwestern CO saw temperatures 1-3 degrees above average, while temperatures farther south were 3-4 degrees above average, with pockets near the Four Corners area up to 5 degrees above average.

-- East of the divide most of the Front Range was between 0 and 2 degrees below average for August with a few areas 3 degrees below average.
+- East of the divide most of the Front Range was between 1 and 2 degrees below average for September with Larimer County being near average.

 The top two images show Climate Prediction Center's Precipitation outlooks for 8 - 14 days (top left)

 and 3 months (top right).
 The bottom left image shows the Hydrologic Prediction Center's Quantitative

 Precipitation Forecast accumulation for the five days between Tuesday 12Z and ending Sunday 12Z.
 The